 Thus, every day we fight this inner battle.
 Our conscious mind subscribes to God’s way, but our subconscious carnal mind refuses to go along.
-And so, it pulls us the wrong way and tempts us with a thousand evil ploys.
+And so, it pulls us in the wrong direction and tempts us with a thousand evil ploys.

-If this is redemption, if this is the newness which Christ offers to the world, who needs it - right?
-But this is not the newness which Christ offers.
-It is merely an encounter with the depth of the psychological brokenness which requires that remedy and newness that Christ offers.
+Well, if this is redemption, if this is the personal renewal which Christ offers to the world – who needs it, right?
+But this is not the renewal which Christ offers.
+This in-between state created by a still divided heart is merely a temporary encounter with the depth of humanity’s psychological brokenness – which, in turn, further emphasizes the need for that thoroughly renewing redemptive remedy which the Living Christ offers.

 So, for the new believer, this is merely the dark reality of the human condition which is exposed by our new found faith in Christ.
 But, it is by no means our lot in life as a believer in Christ.
-This carnal condition, this time of the divided heart, only exists between the time of our conversion and the moment of our Spiritual Baptism into Christ which liberates us from this “wretched” circumstance.
+This carnal condition, this time of the divided heart, only exists between the time of our conversion and the moment of our merger with the character essence of Christ which liberates us from this “wretched” condition.